pragdave/component/README.md

   end
   ~~~

 To get it running, you call

   ~~~ elixir
   Dictionary.create()
   ~~~

 Then, anywhere in the application, you can get a random word using

   ~~~ elixir
   word = Dictionary.random_word()
   ~~~

+#### Named Components

-* A _named_ component is a factory that creates worker processes on
+A _named_ component is a factory that creates worker processes on
 demand.
 The workers run the code declared in the component's module.
 Each worker maintains its own state.
-When you're done with a worker,
+When you're done with a worker, you
-  you destroy it.
+destroy it.
 You could create named components when someone first
-  connects to your web app, and use it to maintain that person's state
+connects to your web app, and use it to maintain that person's state for
-  for the lifetime of their session.
+the lifetime of their session.

 Here's a named component that implements a set of counters:

   ~~~ elixir
   defmodule Counter do